 How to use your Load Balancer with a Private Network

-The Private Network feature of the managed Load Balancers product lets you configure your Load Balancer with a Private Network.
-Scaleway Elements Private Networks allow your cloud resources to communicate in an isolated and secure network.
-Load Balancers using Private Networks can communicate with your backend servers without using the public Internet.
-You can add your Load Balancer to one or multiple existing Private Networks.
-The feature supports both static IP and DHCP configuration for the Load Balancer IP in the Private Network.
+The Private Network feature of the managed Load Balancers product lets you attach your Load Balancer to up to eight different Private Networks.
+Scaleway Private Networks allow your cloud resources to communicate in an isolated and secure network.
+Load Balancers using Private Networks can communicate with their backend servers without using the public Internet.

 Click on the Load Balancer that you want to add to a Private Network.
 The Load Balancer’s overview page displays.

 Click the Private Networks tab.

-Click Attach a Private Network.
-A pop up displays.
+Click Attach to a Private Network.
+A pop-up displays.

-Click Attach Private Network to validate the form.
+Click Attach to Private Network to validate the form.
 The Private Network is attached to the Load Balancer and displays in the Private Network tab.